 Figuring out how long things actually take to accomplish is another way to be more in charge of your time.
 Let’s say you are volunteering to do something (like create a flyer, or write a proposal, or host a coffee date).
 How do you know how much time to block off in your schedule for that project?
 How long will it take to prepare, to clean up, or to follow up?

 Start tracking your time like you track your money.
 It is more valuable, after all!
-Find out what you are spending it on and how much you are spending.
+Find out what you are spending your time on and how much you are spending.

 Here are some nuggets of wisdom from Brené:

 - We tend to stay so busy because of a shame-based fear of being ordinary…comparing our lives to media-driven visions of perfection.

 - Talk to yourself the way you talk to people you love.